philsr2/philsr2/README.md

 - 👀 I’m interested in Go Programming
 - 🌱 I’m currently learning Go Programming, Go serves multiple domains with my https.
 - 📫 Best email to reach me is phil681@yahoo.com
-- 😄 Pronouns: are like nouns and can be the subject of a sentence.
 - ⚡ Fun fact: On February 4, 2015, the band announced on its Facebook page and their official website that they were not splitting up, but were taking some time off to pursue other projects.

 <!---